argonautproject/questionnaire/source/pages/static.md

 ### End User Completes The Assessment

-The responses to the assessment are captured by the Form Filler.
+The responses to the assessment are captured by the Client Application.
 It may also  calculate a scored based on the associated values associated with each item via the [Questionnaire Ordinal Value Extension].
 How the score is calculated may be described within the Questionnaire, often as a hidden display item.
 The actual logic and calculation is an implementation detail outside of scope of this Implementation Guide.

 The QuestionnaireResponse resource may be used to capture, exchange and persist the response data.
 It represents the response data to the individual questions on the form and is ordered and grouped corresponding to the structure and grouping of the Questionnaire being responded to.
 How the QuestionnaireResponse gets populated is beyond the scope of this IG.

 Time limits for completion of a questionnaire or individual question can be defined in the [Argonaut Questionnaire Time Limit Extension].
-The Form Filler can record the start and stop date-times in the [Argonaut QuestionnaireResponse Response Period Extension] which can be used to determine whether the questionnaire or items were answered within the prescribed time limit.
+The Client Application may record the start and stop date-times in the [Argonaut QuestionnaireResponse Response Period Extension] which can be used to determine whether the questionnaire or items were answered within the prescribed time limit.
 How this information modifies the behavior of the Form-filler or interpretation of results is an implementation detail outside of scope of this Implementation Guide.

 ### Provider EHR Posts to Answer Bank